• Skip to primary navigation

 • Parmesan cheese: use fresh or pre-grated parmesan in the container, or any other hard cheese, like asiago.
 If you need a dairy-free or vegan option, try using nutritional yeast instead.

-• Garlic: if you don't have fresh garlic, try using ½ teaspoon of dried garlic powder or 1 teaspoon of jarred minced garlic.
+• Garlic: if you don’t have fresh garlic, try using 1/2 tsp of dried garlic powder or 1 tsp of jarred minced garlic.

 • Lemon: the acidity of the lemon brightens the dish and brings out the flavors.
 I don't recommend skipping entirely, but you can try substituting with white wine vinegar, red wine vinegar, or white balsamic vinegar.